 If you’re building out your software development process and/or technology stack — or even if you simply want to re-evaluate or get a gut-check on what you already have in place — the landscape graphic is a great jumping off point.

 In terms of process, there are a lot of moving pieces that go into getting everything right during the software development lifecycle.
 And with the speed at which today’s users expect new software to come to market, a lot is changing within that lifecycle.
 Reviewing all of the categories in the landscape and understanding how the categories and tools within each of them fit with one another can help you think about what you need from a process perspective.
 To be sure, there’s a lot more that goes into developing a sound software development process, but this type of consideration should certainly be a part of the mix.

 Next comes stack development, and this is a big one.
 Perhaps somewhat ironically, technology has become an increasingly critical piece of the software development lifecycle, which makes putting together an optimal software development stack of utmost importance.
 But as evidenced by the 35 subcategories of different SDLC tools, understanding what your stack needs to look like can become quite complicated.

-The landscape graphic can help in two ways:
+The landscape graphic can help by:

 Beyond that, how do you know where to begin?
 First and foremost, you should start by finding and removing any impediments in your software development lifecycle.
 Whether you’re a small shop that does all its planning through sticky notes on a wall but desperately needs a production monitoring tool to validate customer usage or a large company that needs to better organize its teams around a central planning and issue tracking system, there’s likely a roadblock in your software development lifecycle that technology can help solve.
 The key is to identify the bad patterns and then focus on evaluating the types of SDLC tools that can help.